-On Friday, December 23rd, students in Burns Avenue put on a holiday program that included singing and presentations about some of the holidays that they celebrate each year.
-Students also participated in a sing along and were accompanied by Mrs. Garner on the piano
+On Friday, December 22, students in Burns Avenue put on a special holiday program that included the singing and playing of holiday songs and a multicultural fashion show that was linked to holidays around the world.
+The entire student body also participated in a sing along of favorite holiday songs.

 This year, students in Burns Avenue donated hats, mittens, and scarves to the Giving Tree during the holiday season.
 The Student Council coordinated the program and donated the gifts to Long Island Cares, an organization that provides assistance to needy families on Long Island.